ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-elapsed-time-hld.md

 -   `field-name`: string

-This would result in a column whose value would only show up to the 'hours' unit.
+This API would result in a column whose value would only show up to the 'hours' unit (i.e. it would show hours, minutes, and seconds).
 We would show up to two fractional digits as needed.
 Formatting to change slightly from what SLE offers now using "hr" instead of "h", and "sec" instead of "s".

 Examples: